 An Important Note About Clerkship Writing Samples

 If you intend to use your Note as a writing sample for your clerkship applications, you should be sure to adjust this timeline to ensure that you to have a clean, polished draft to submit to your faculty recommenders well before your clerkship applications are due.
-Under NYU’s current clerkship application schedule, this means you should have a polished piece of writing to submit to your professors by early July of the summer before your 3L year.
-If you are applying to judges who hire earlier in the process, you will need to adjust this deadline accordingly.
+Under NYU’s current clerkship application schedule, this means you should have a polished piece of writing before you have to submit applications in June after the end of your 2L year.